Henry Deringer

+A derringer pistol.
+The inscription reads DERINGER/PHILADEL[PHI]^{A}.

-Henry Deringer (October 26, 1786 – February 28, 1868) was an American gunsmith.
-He is best known for inventing and giving his name to the derringer pistol.
+Henry Deringer (October 26, 1786 – February 28, 1868) was an American gunsmith, inventor, and businessman.
+He is best known as the eponymous inventor of the derringer, a type of small handgun.

 Early life

-Deringer was born in Easton, Pennsylvania, on October 26, 1786, to colonial gunsmith Henry Deringer Sr. (1756–1833) and Catherine McQuety (1759–1829).
-The family moved to Philadelphia, where his father continued work on the Kentucky rifle, both an ornate sporting model and a basic version for the U.S. Army.
-He sent his son to Richmond to apprentice with another gunsmith there.
+Henry Deringer was born in Easton, Pennsylvania, on October 26, 1786, to Henry Deringer Sr. (1756–1833) and Catherine McQuety (1759–1829).

+The family moved to Philadelphia, where his father continued work on the Kentucky rifle, developing both an ornate sporting model and a basic version for the United States Army.
+He sent his son to Richmond, Virginia, to apprentice with another gunsmith there.

-Henry Deringer moved back to Pennsylvania after serving his apprenticeship and set up shop in 1806 in Philadelphia, on Tamarind Street.
-He married Elizabeth Hollobush at the First Reformed Church in Philadelphia on April 5, 1810.
+Henry Deringer moved back to Pennsylvania after serving his apprenticeship and set up shop in 1806 in Philadelphia.

-According to McElroy's directory in 1841 Deringer had a house/gun shop at 370 North Front Street, Northern Liberties, Pennsylvania.

 Work

-Deringer's early efforts were for military contracts, producing military pistols, muskets and rifles.
-Among those he produced was the Model 1814 Common Rifle and the Model 1817 Common Rifle.
-He produced trade rifles, designated for the Native American tribes, to fulfill the U.S. treaty obligations.
-His specialties became fine sporting rifles and dueling pistols.
-He stopped pursuing government contracts by the mid-1840s.
+Deringer's early efforts were for military contracts, producing military pistols, muskets, and rifles.
+Among those he produced were the Model 1814 Common Rifle and the Model 1817 Common Rifle.
+He produced trade rifles, designated for the Native American tribes, to fulfill United States treaty obligations.
+His specialties became fine sporting rifles and dueling pistols, and he stopped pursuing government contracts by the mid-1840s.

-In 1825 he designed the first of the large caliber, short barreled pistols that would lead to considerable wealth and fame for himself.
-Using the basic flintlock action in common usage at the time, the pistols were muzzle loading single shots, or in some cases, double barreled in an over-under manner.
+In 1825, he designed the first of the large-caliber, short-barreled pistols that would become known as derringers (originally Philadelphia Deringers) and earn him considerable wealth and fame.
+Using the basic flintlock action common at the time, the pistols were muzzle-loading single-shots or, in some cases, double-barreled in an over-under manner.

-Later models used the percussion cap action, although both actions were manufactured and sold for some time.
-For arms of his own design, he adopted the newer percussion cap technology, putting his pistol on the modern cutting edge.
-He was innovative; he perfected the percussion cap about 1820, and Deringer was marketing them by the 1830s, and possibly the mid-1820s.
+Later models used the percussion cap action, although models with both actions were manufactured and sold for some time.
+For arms of Deringer's own design, he adopted newer percussion cap technology, placing his pistol at the cutting edge of firearms.
+He perfected the percussion cap by about 1820 and was marketing them by the 1830s and possibly as early as the mid-1820s.